Stay spooky and cool at Fort Totten

 Those in attendance will have pool access during that time.
 Hamburgers, hot dogs, cotton candy and popcorn will also be available.

-The first leg of the event was earlier this week, from Aug.
+The first leg of the event was just last week, from Aug.
 9 to 11.

 Commented